awesome-streamers/awesome-streamerrc/ThePrimeagen/README.md

 # awesome-streamerrc/ThePrimeagen

-This is my vimrc.
 Please feel free to reach out and ask any questions.
 Best place to reach me is [Discord](https://discord.gg/3ujcVMe).

 ![preview]